Lower Back Pain: Symptoms, Causes & Treatments | Carbon Chiro

 • Muscle Strain and Overuse: Repetitive movements, heavy lifting, or sudden twisting motions can lead to muscle tension and inflammation.

-• Herniated Discs: When the soft inner material of a spinal disc pushes through its outer layer, it can press on nearby nerves, causing pain, numbness, or tingling.
+• Herniated Discs: When the soft inner material of a spinal disc pushes against or through its outer layer, it can press on nearby nerves, causing pain, numbness, or tingling.

 • Degenerative Conditions: Osteoarthritis, degenerative disc disease, and spinal stenosis can contribute to chronic pain by wearing down cartilage and narrowing the spinal canal.

-• Nerve Compression (Sciatica): Compression of the sciatic nerve, often caused by a herniated disc or spinal misalignment, can lead to sharp pain that radiates down the leg.
+• Nerve Compression (Sciatica): Compression of the sciatic nerve, which may be caused by a herniated disc or its path through the surrounding muscles, can lead to sharp pain that radiates down the leg.

-• Structural Abnormalities: Conditions such as scoliosis or pelvic imbalances can place uneven stress on the lower spine, leading to discomfort and dysfunction.
+• Structural Abnormalities: Conditions such as scoliosis or postural imbalances can place uneven stress on the lower spine, leading to discomfort and dysfunction.

 • Sedentary Lifestyle: Lack of movement can weaken the core and lower back muscles, making them more susceptible to pain and injury.